EU suspends development aid payments to Palestinians

 The EU had previously said it would provide “up to 1.177 billion euros [$1.24bn] in financial support from 2021 to 2024”.

-European Parliament member Evin Incir criticsed Varhelyi’s announcement and said that punishing all Palestinians for the attack by Hamas “will only fuel the ongoing violence”.
+European Parliament member Evin Incir criticsed Varhelyi’s initial announcement, saying that punishing all Palestinians for the attack by Hamas “will only fuel the ongoing violence”.

 “Some of the money goes through the Palestinian Authority to the people in the country and some goes directly to different actors as civil society organizations.
 It doesn’t go to Hamas,” Incir told Al Jazeera.